31SUFI/31SUFI/README.md

 - 🌱 I’m currently learning **Flutter and AI & Machine learning**

-- 👨‍💻 All of my projects are available at [sufi12.netlify.app](sufi12.netlify.app)

 - 💬 Ask me about **Native and Cross platform App development**

 - 📫 How to reach me **ksufi7350@gmail.com**